barath-anandaraman/lottery-numbers/README.md

 jupyter lab
 # or
 jupyter notebook
-#From the Jupyter interface, you can then open and run the customer-churn.ipynb files
+#From the Jupyter interface, you can then open and run the lottery-numbers.ipynb files
 # to see the sentiment analysis in action.

 ```